V 10.1, Oct. 2020 Go to latest version

 Since the advent of what was then called "true color" and VGA in the 80s, computer color channels are limited to 8 bit — which is fine for everyday use but not for psychophysics.
 Higher grayscale resolution on the Mac could be achieved by using Denis Pelli's Video Attenuator (but that has died with monochrome monitor technology).
 It worked by combining colour channels to achieve 12 bit on a black-and-white monitor.
-Current hardware for higher than 8 bit grayscale resolution is CRS's Bits++ box, and on the software side dithering (cf. our paper), Tyler's color bit stealing technique, and the noisy-bit method:
+Current hardware for higher than 8 bit grayscale resolution is CRS's Bits++ box, and on the software side dithering (cf. our paper), Tyler's color bit stealing technique, and Allard and Faubert's noisy-bit method.

 Even though operating systems and computer hardware have become much faster over time, accurate timing in experimental setups can still be an issue, even if specialized systems like E-Prime, SuperLab, Inquisit etc. are used (due to multitasking, monitors, input devices, and other factors).
 A system for checking on timing accuracy, Black Box ToolKit, is presented below under Hardware Hints.